dmlond/docker_bwa_aligner/README.md

 The basic parts of this system are:

 1. a data volume which exports a directory /home/bwa_user/data to other containers.
-2. a reference volume which exports a dictory /home/bwa_user/bwa_indexed to other containers
+2. a reference volume which exports a directory /home/bwa_user/bwa_indexed to other containers
 3. a docker containerized application which mounts the reference volume and downloads a publicly available fasta reference genome file into a subdirectory of /home/bwa_user/bwa_indexed named for a specific build, and then indexes the fasta file with bwa and samtools.
 To save space